Agricultural Economics Department Extension Specialists

 Specialty areas: Family Business, Small Business, Disaster Recovery, Rural Development

-Maria Marshall is the Jim and Lois Ackerman Professor of Agricultural Economics, Director of the North Central Regional Center for Rural Development, and Director of the Purdue Institute for Family Business.
-Marshall has a nationally and internationally recognized integrated Extension, research, and teaching program focused on small and family business development.
-Her program thrust is to increase the viability and sustainability of small and family businesses as they develop and mature through their life cycles.
-Her research provides relevant information and publications to entrepreneurs, family business owners, and policy makers.
+Maria Marshall is the Jim and Lois Ackerman Professor of Agricultural Economics, Director of the North Central Regional Center for Rural Development and Director of the Purdue Institute for Family Business.
+Marshall has a nationally and internationally recognized integrated Extension, research and teaching program focused on small and family business development.
+Her research and Extension programs focus on small business development and family business management.
+Her small and family business research is concentrated in areas such as the resource exchange between the household and the business, family business management and disaster recovery.
+She is particularly focused on the resource exchange between household and business when each system experiences a normative and non-normative shock.
+Her outreach and teaching programs seek to increase economic development through entrepreneurship and firm growth.
+Her research provides relevant information and publications to entrepreneurs, family business owners and policymakers.
 Marshall’s scholarly leadership in small business research is sought out by policy centers and organizations nationwide.

 Kwamena Quagrainie